Settler colonialism: Canada

 The Numbered Treaties signed between 1871 and 1921 transferred large tracts of land from the First Nations to Canada in return for different promises laid out in each treaty.

 Attempts to assimilate the Indigenous peoples of what is now Canada were rooted in imperial colonialism centred around European worldviews and cultural practices, and a concept of land ownership based on the discovery doctrine.
 Original assimilation efforts were religiously-oriented, beginning in the 17th century with the arrival of French missionaries in New France.
 Although not without conflict, European Canadians' early interactions with First Nations and Inuit populations were relatively peaceful.
 First Nations and Métis peoples (of mixed European and Indigenous ancestry) played a critical part in the development of European colonies in Canada, particularly for their role in assisting European coureur des bois and voyageurs in their explorations of the continent during the North American fur trade.

 The early European interactions with First Nations would change from Peace and Friendship Treaties to dispossession of lands through treaties and displacement legislation such as the Gradual Civilization Act, the Indian Act, the Potlatch ban, and the pass system, that focused on European ideals of Christianity, sedentary living, agriculture, and education.

 Indigenous groups in Canada continue to suffer from racially motivated discrimination, despite living in one of the most progressive countries in the world.
-Discriminatory practices such as criminal justice inequity, police brutality, high incarnation rates, and high rates of violence against Indigenous women have been subject to legal and political review.
+Discriminatory practices such as criminal justice inequity, police brutality, high incarceration rates, and high rates of violence against Indigenous women have been subject to legal and political review.